ibm-cloud-docs/activity-tracker/at_events_cbr.md

 | context-based-restrictions.zone.delete | An event is generated when an initiator deletes a CBR zone. |

-## Context-based restricitons rules events
+## Context-based restrictions rules events
 {: #restriction_rules_events}

 The following table lists the actions that generate context-based restricitons rule events: